 While many companies still struggle with the meaning and essence of a microservice architecture, the examples of successful implementations are increasing.
 Starting from scratch or migrating from a monolithic architecture, both have their own challenges and can be very time-consuming.
 Before starting your own journey, be ensured to evaluate if a microservice architecture is the right path for your company.
 If so, take your time to review some best practices and more here.

-Two ways of communication
+Microservices: 2 ways of communication

 Microservices are all about separation of concerns and decoupling independent services.
 But how does communication between those services work?
 In a microservice architecture roughly two ways of communication between the microservices are distinguished:

 - Synchronous - a microservice directly calls the other microservice and requires an immediate response, which results in dependency between the services.

 - Asynchronous – a microservice directly/indirectly calls the other microservice and receive a non-immediate response in a new transaction.
 Requests between the corresponding services are placed in message queues.
 The responsible microservice takes all requests, processes it and returns the result to the caller in an asynchronous way.
 Local message queues can be used for this purpose, but often messaging frameworks like Apache Kafka, Apache ActiveMQ, RabbitMQ or any other scalable messaging solution provide the best capabilities to achieve guaranteed delivery.

 Create your microservice architecture: pick your form of communication